 Step 2: Measurement – The purpose of measurement is to determine the frequency, intensity, and duration of a target behavior.
 For example, “calling out” may occur 3 times in a day or 10 times in a 45-minute class period.
 Tantrums may occur only twice a day, but may last 60 minutes each and present with strong intensity.
 The measurement stage provides baseline data.
 After an intervention is conducted, follow-up data can help determine whether the intervention is effective and can be used to make adjustments to the plan.
 Although data collection may seem tedious, the rationale is the same used by a physician prescribing medication for cholesterol – assessing initial and follow-up levels ensures that the intervention is working.

-Step 3: Functional assessment – The goal of a functional assessment is to better understand the child’s reason for, or function of, the specified behavior.
+Step 3: Functional assessment – The goal of a functional behavior assessment is to better understand the child’s reason for, or function of, the specified behavior.
 Behavior typically occurs for a reason – gaining attention from adults or peers; escaping or avoiding a demand or request; gaining access to something preferred (or tangible); and trying to obtain or avoid something that is internally or automatically reinforcing (e.g., increasing time listening to pleasant music, decreasing painful headache).
 Hypotheses about functions are determined based on the data collected about what occurs directly before and after a child exhibits the target behavior, and are often the key to successful intervention.
 For example, if the function of a child’s “calling out” behavior is to gain the teacher’s attention, then the teacher’s verbal reprimand may be increasing the likelihood of it occurring again.
 If a child’s tantrum behavior serves the function of avoiding a task, sending him to time-out may be giving him exactly what he wants.
 Thus, indentifying the function of a child’s behavior is critical in order to develop an effective intervention and minimize the possibility of responding to the problem behavior in ways that will actually keep it going.

 Step 4: Developing the plan – Writing a BIP involves identifying behaviors you would like to see more of (i.e. replacement behaviors) and selecting strategies to facilitate the development of these behaviors.
 Replacement behaviors can include specific skills, such as social skills or functional communication.
 In the case of the student calling out in class, a replacement behavior might be for the student to raise his hand and wait to be called on before speaking.
 In the example of tantrum behavior, replacement behaviors may be verbally expressing emotions in an appropriate way, engaging in an alternative coping strategy to manage anger (such as taking deep breaths) and/or complying with the instructions (e.g., making the bed, doing homework, doing classwork).
 It is critical for parents and school personnel to help children practice replacement behaviors and reinforce them with praise, as well as to consider additional forms of reinforcement, such as prizes or privileges.